thefivesixfive/thefivesixfive/README.md

 ### Greetings, fivesixfive here 👋
-I'm Caleb **fivesixfive** North,\
-better known as a programmer who makes videos about programming.
+Better known as a programmer who makes videos about programming.

 Well, I'm not great at summarizing things, so here goes.\
 If it wasn't apparent by now, I'm a programmer.
 I do my own\